Last updated 10 am on 28 September 2020.

 Restriction to number of people coming inside the canteen at peak hours.

-Sports Complex is completely closed.
+Limited usage of sports facilities in possible.
+For guidelines on how to use these safetly please visit this link.
 No gym, changing room, showers or restroom facilities are available.
 Do not enter.

 SOPs when working from home